Pharmaceutical Industry in Nigeria

 Travails of the Pharmaceutical Industry in Nigeria & Potential Solutions

 With my not-so-long sojourn of 17 years in the pharmaceutical industry in Nigeria, I have been opportune to experience not just the pharmaceutical ecosystem but that of healthcare in general.
-I have been privileged to appreciate the strengths, struggles as well as trajectory of this industry in Nigeria and hereby present my views, research, and observations.
+I have been privileged to appreciate the strengths, struggles as well as the trajectory of this industry in Nigeria and hereby present my views, research, and observations.

 The pharmaceutical industry in Nigeria plays a vital role in providing healthcare solutions to its vast population of over 200 million people.
 As the most populous country in Africa, Nigeria’s pharmaceutical market is substantial and growing, presenting both challenges and opportunities.